-- (3) Deferrals.
-The Director may grant a deferral for the construction of a required sidewalk for residential infill lots until such time as sidewalks are needed for the lot or lots that are being developed or redeveloped. - (A) The Director shall determine when sidewalks are needed based on the growth of the area surrounding the development. - (B) A deferral granted pursuant to this subsection requires the developer to execute an Agreement for property that is the subject of the deferral.
+- (2) Deferrals.
+For residential infill lots only, the Director may grant a deferral, in areas other than Downtown as defined in Sec.
+656.301, Subpart H, Ordinance Code, for the construction of a required sidewalk until such time as sidewalks are needed for the lot (or lots) that are being developed or redeveloped. - (A) The Director shall determine when sidewalks are needed based on the growth of the area surrounding the development. - (B) A deferral granted pursuant to this subsection requires the developer to execute an Agreement for Sidewalk Deferral (the "Agreement") prepared by the

+Office of General Counsel, which shall identify the property that is the subject of the deferral.
 The developer shall record the Agreement in the official records of Duval County and shall forward a recorded copy to the Department, the Office of General Counsel, and the Department of Public Works.
-No Certificate of
+No Certificate of Occupancy shall be issued until the Department receives the recorded Agreement.